Frequently asked questions

 Where can I find you?

-You can easily book a Drop-Off Appointment or House Call on my Booking Page, or by texting me at (425) 449-6144.
+To book a Drop-Off Appointment or House Call, visit my Booking Page or text me at (425) 449-6144.

 How do I know when your next pop-up event will be?